storageos/tutorials/k8s-3nodes/001-install-storageos.md

-In this tutorial, we'll look how to install Tthe StorageOS Cluster Operator.
+In this tutorial, we'll look how to install the StorageOS Cluster Operator.
 It is a Kubernetes native application developed to deploy and configure StorageOS clusters, and assist with maintenance operations.
 The operator will deploy a StorageOS cluster based on the configuration specified in the cluster definition.

 First we need to install the StorageOS operator using the following yaml manifest.